remix-run/react-router/docs/framework/how-to/route-module.md

 ## `HydrateFallback`

-A `HydrateFallback` component is your way of informing Remix that you do not want to render your route component until _after_ the `clientLoader` has run on hydration.
-When exported, Remix will render the fallback during SSR instead of your default route component, and will render your route component client-side once the `clientLoader` completes.
+A `HydrateFallback` component is your way of informing React Router that you do not want to render your route component until _after_ the `clientLoader` has run on hydration.
+When exported, React Router will render the fallback during SSR instead of your default route component, and will render your route component client-side once the `clientLoader` completes.

 The most common use-cases for this are client-only routes (such an in-browser canvas game) and augmenting your server data with client-side data (such as saved user preferences).